Little Manila, Stockton, California: History

 Attracted to agricultural jobs in California's Central Valley, many young Filipino men made their homes in Stockton.
 The racism and discriminatory laws that persisted until the mid-1960s kept these mostly young men from pursuing the American dream of a US education, a family, and higher economic status, even barring them from crossing Main Street into what was then the exclusively white northern section of the city.

 In response, these Filipino American pioneers built their own community south of Main Street.
 They set up businesses and organizations of all kinds to meet their own needs - restaurants, hotels, grocery stores, barber shops, the Rizal Social Club, the Daguhoy Lodge, a rescue mission, and many others, creating what became Stockton's Little Manila.

 The Manongs (Ilocano: first-born male, "respected elder brothers", several other connotations), as they are affectionately called, fought for better working conditions in the fields, fair wages, and equal rights, paving the way and making life easier for the generations of Filipino Americans that followed.
 These men organized labor unions and successfully held strikes against exploitative growers.

 Filipino labor leaders like Larry Itliong, Andy Imutan, Chris Mensalvas, Ernesto Mangaoang, Carlos Bulosan, and Philip Vera Cruz all worked out of Stockton at one time or another.
 Historic labor union meetings were held at the Mariposa Hotel on Lafayette Street.
 Mensalvas and Mangaoang were at the forefront of the ground-breaking asparagus strike that successfully concluded in 1939.
 Until World War II, Filipino Americans, rather than Mexican Americans, were the primary groups performing agriculture labor.
-These courageous Filipino farm workers and labor leaders were the unsung heroes behind the success of the UFW and its iconic leader Cesar Chavez.
+These Filipino farm workers and labor leaders were the individuals behind the success of the UFW and its leader Cesar Chavez.